Coordinating centre role and staff

 Mahesh is a chartered accountant with more than 20 years of extensive experience in both the private and public sector.
 He has been finance manager in the MHRN coordinating centre since August 2006.
 He previously worked as finance manager for the London Business School and has also worked for various NHS Trusts in short-term roles.
 Before coming to the UK in 2004, he worked in South Africa as finance manager of Big 4 International Accounting and for auditing firms like Ernst & Young and KPMG.

-Belinda Trengove-Jones is the Deputy Assistant Director (non-commercial) at the Coordinating Centre.
-She was previously covering Liz Hutt’s maternity at South London Hub in 2012.
-Belinda manages the set-up of all non-commercial studies and is the first point of contact for research teams applying to the MHRN for support.
-She worked closely with the eight MHRN regional hubs to coordinate all multi-centre studies through the set-up phase, helping study teams navigate the R&D approvals process and access the support they need.
+Belinda Williams manages the set-up of all non-commercial studies and is the first point of contact for research teams applying to the MHRN for adoption and resources, and for teams who are applying for service support.
+She works closely with the eight MHRN regional hubs to coordinate all multi-centre studies through the set-up phase, helping study teams navigate the R&D approvals process and access the support they need.
 Belinda has a graduate Diploma in Psychology and previously worked as a project manager in cancer palliative care and public health research in Australia.
 She recently completed a Professional Diploma in Management with the Open University.

 Diane’s duties include entering data onto the Portfolio Database and ReDA, and she helps studies upload their recruitment data.
 She records monthly clinical studies officer activity on the CSO database and sets up teleconferences for studies.
 She also books travel, orders goods and manages the petty cash for the Preston office.